Keenan-Faure/Hugo-Genshin/content/character-list/GenImp-C-EP.md

 affiliation: Sumeru Akademiya
 artifact: "GildedDreams"
 weapon: "StaffofScarletSands"
+content: As the General Mahamatra, Cyno leads the Matra and strikes fear into the hearts of researchers of the Sumeru Akademiya.
+tags: ["3.1", "character", "sumeru"]
+type: Polearm

 ---

-As the General Mahamatra, Cyno leads the Matra and strikes fear into the hearts of researchers of the Sumeru Akademiya.